echo2echo/Redirect-to-Https/README.md

     <script src="./redirectToHttps.js"></script>

-Place the redirectToHttps.js file in the same directory as this script tag
+Then place the redirectToHttps.js file in the same directory as the file(s) with the script tag or adjust the src location.